vertilia/text/README.md

 xgettext ... --keyword=_ --keyword=pget:1c,2 --keyword=nget:1,2 --keyword=npget:1c,2,3
 ```

-GUI utilities like Poedit will provide a configuration screen where the keywords may be specified as the following list:
+GUI utilities like POedit will provide a configuration screen where the keywords may be specified as the following list:

-- `_`
+- `nget:1,2`
 - `pget:1c,2`
-- `nget:1,2`
 - `npget:1c,2,3`

 ## Proposed configuration for `composer` and `git`

-When producing `Text` classes we recommend you to store them in `locale-src/` folder of your application.
+When producing `Text` classes we recommend you to store them in `L10n/` folder of your application.
 Consider the
 following layout (simplified, 3 languages):
 ```
 /app/
-├─ locale─src/
-│  ├─ MessagesEn.php
-│  ├─ MessagesFr.php
-│  └─ MessagesRu.php
 ├─ locale/
 │  ├─ en_US/
 │  │  └─ LC_MESSAGES/